krmdel/120_days_of_CUDA_challenge/daily_projects/day_39/README.md

   ```math
   r = \left\lfloor \frac{p}{N_w} \right\rfloor \times P, \quad c = \left(p \mod N_w\right) \times P,
   ```
-  where N_w = W / P is the number of patches per row and p is the patch index.
+  where Nw = W / P is the number of patches per row and p is the patch index.

 - Patch flattening and embedding generation: Each (P x P) patch is flattened into a vector of size K with: